tillitis/tkey-verification/doc/implementation-notes.md

 - Sets up its assets using `NewAppBins()` and `NewFirmwares()`.

-- Connects to a TKey during provisioning and loads the current device app for use during provisioning.
+- Connects to a TKey during provisioning and loads built-in device app indicated by the configuration in `signingapphash`.

 - Extracts the public key.